TenebrisNoctua/ClassPP/docs/api-reference/errors.md

 Operator function ... cannot be called without its operator.
 ```

 You've tried to call an operator function without its operator.
-Operator functions are meant to be called with with their operators.
+Operator functions are meant to be called with their operators.

 ----